Have you ever had an Investment with Providence Capital?

 - Customers may not have been put into the right risk factor by Providence Capital that was comfortable for them.

-- Providence Capital may not have made their customers were not advised that it takes a minimum of 5 years to see a noticeable return.
+- Providence Capital may not have made their consumers were not informed that it takes a minimum of 5 years to see a noticeable return.

-- Providence Capital did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.
+- Providence Capital did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If customers had any outstanding credit or debt, Providence Capital should have informed the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If consumers had any outstanding credit or debt, Providence Capital should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Providence Capital mis-sold you your Investment?